 Members of the council have direct control over the Council's financial and operating policies.
 The total of members' allowances paid is shown in Note 29.
 A number of members are school governors, appointed Town and Parish Council members or members of Bedfordshire Fire & Rescue Authority.
 Given the nature of governance arrangements in place they are not considered to control or significantly influence any of these public bodies.
-For transparency a list of members who are also on Parish Councils that have had transactions with Bedford Borough Council during 2019/2020 is listed below:
+For transparency a list of members who are also on Parish Councils that have had transactions with Bedford Borough Council during 2020/2021 is listed below:

 Member Parish Council Expenditure Income

-Councillor Abbott Oakley £8,132 £21,328
+Councillor Abbott Councillor Walker Oakley £5,174 £31,994

-Councillor Walker

-Councillor Coombes Wixams £6,345 £40
+Councillor Coombes Wixams £800 £0

-Councillor Foster Bletsoe £0 £40

-Councillor Gallagher Shortstown £0 £21,690
+Councillor Gallagher Shortstown £0 £23,997

-Councillor Nawaz Kempston £672 £7,907
+Councillor Nawaz Councillor Masud Councillor Meader Councillor Oliver Kempston Town £0 £0

-Councillor Rider Brickhill £14,399 £52,475
+Councillor Rider Councillor C Royden Councillor M Royden Brickhill £0 £52,194

-Councillor Towler Thurleigh £2,675 £1,544

-Councillor Wheeler Wootton £163,897 £27,670
+Councillor Wheeler Wootton £493,618 £1,271

-Councillor McMurdo Sharnbrook £5,432 £1,967
+Councillor McMurdo Sharnbrook £4,005 £1,720

-There were no other interests of a material nature declared during the year, however there was one Councillor (Councillor Wootton) who did not return a declaration of related party transactions for 2019/2020.
+There were no other interests of a material nature declared during the year.